The 2026 Urban Tree Festival

 2.00pm - 4.00pm Deadwood: Elergy - Join Soobie Whitfield for a creative session exploring the life of a dead silver birch, inviting participants to reflect and create an elegy through words and images.

-2.00pm - 3.00pm - Urban Tree Festival: Tremendous Trees Tour - An hour-long guided walk led by BIFoR and Birmingham Botanical Gardens exploring urban tree value, collections and scientific ressearch.
+2.00pm - 3.00pm - Tremendous Trees Tour, Birmingham Botanical Gardens - An hour-long guided walk led by BIFoR and Birmingham Botanical Gardens exploring urban tree value, collections and scientific research.

 6.00pm - 8.00pm - Witches & Beeches of Epping Forest: A Walk with Dark Tales & Sinister Facts - A storytelling walk in Epping Forest with Kamila Wielebska, uncovering its ancient trees, eerie folklore and dark histories.